Green card: Green card lottery

-Each year, around 50,000 immigrant visas are made available through the Diversity Visa (DV) program, also known as the Green Card Lottery to people who were born in countries with low rates of immigration to the United States (fewer than 50,000 immigrants in the past five years).
+Each year, up to 55,000 immigrant visas are made available through the Diversity Visa (DV) program, also known as the Green Card Lottery to people who were born in countries with low rates of immigration to the United States (fewer than 50,000 immigrants in the past five years).
 Applicants can only qualify by country of chargeability, not by citizenship.
 Anyone who is selected under this lottery will be given the opportunity to apply for permanent residence.
 They can also file for their spouse and any unmarried children under the age of 21.

 If permanent residence is granted, the winner (and their family, if applicable) receives an immigrant visa in their passport(s) that has to be "activated" within six months of issuance at any port of entry to the United States.
 If already in the U.S. adjustment of status may be pursued.
 The new immigrant receives a stamp on the visa as proof of lawful admittance to the United States, and the individual is now authorized to live and work permanently in the United States.
 Finally, the actual "green card" typically arrives by mail within a few months.

-Crime: green card lottery scam
+Green card lottery scams

 There is a growing number of fraudulent green card lottery scams, in which false agents take money from applicants by promising to submit application forms for them.
 Most agents are not working for the distribution service.
 Some claim that they can increase the chance of winning the lottery, when in fact, they may delay or not submit the application.
 Likewise, some claim to provide to winners free airline tickets or other benefits, such as submissions in future years or cash funds.
 There is no way to guarantee their claims, and there are numerous nefarious reasons for them not to fulfill their promises.
 Applicants are advised to use only official U.S. government websites, in which the URL ends in .gov.

 Green card lottery e-mail fraud

-Other fraud perpetrators will e-mail potential victims posing as State Department or other government officials with requests to wire or transfer money online as part of a "processing fee."
+Other fraud perpetrators will e-mail potential victims posing as State Department or other government officials with requests to wire or transfer money online as part of a "processing fee".
 These fraudulent e-mails are designed to steal money from unsuspecting victims.
 The senders often use illegitimate e-mail addresses and logos designed to make them look more like official government correspondence.
 One easy way to tell that an email address is fraudulent is that it does not end with ".gov".
 One particularly common fraud email asks potential victims to wire money via Western Union to an individual (the name varies) at the following address in the United Kingdom: 24 Grosvenor Square, London.
 These emails come from a variety of email addresses designed to impersonate the U.S. State Department.
 The USCIS blog has published information on this email scam and how to report fraudulent emails to the authorities.
 The U.S. government has issued warnings about this type of fraud or similar business practices.